semmjon/pugz/README.md

 This is a prototype for proof of concept, so expect some rough corners.

+If pugz chokes on some of your large files that you are willing to share, please fill a issue !

-- Right now, the code is a mix between the old libdeflate code base (C with gotos) and C++ prototyped code.
-Currently it is mostly organized like a header library.
+- Right now, the code is a mix between the old libdeflate code base (C with gotos) and prototyped C++.
+Currently it is mostly organized as a header library.
 However since the source is quite large, we don't think this is the best distribution for it.
 The middle-ground would be a PIMPL approach with a virtual ABI and some utility wrappers.

 - Proper error handling is non existent (relies on assertions).

-- Blocked/multipart gzip is not currently supported. (but will be in the future)
+- Blocked/multipart gzip is not currently supported. (support planned)

 - Could generate/use an index file for faster random access.